fernandopassaia/app_fullstackdemo/README.md

 * Nice Interface using Angular Material, Modals, MatTable, Chartlist and more.
 * CQRS Models and Interfaces based on BackEnd (Commands and Results)
-* Layer for the Services and API Communication - Capable to Catch Results and Display Messages (like good result or list of validation-errors) coming from the backend (you'll not need to catch on each service or screen the messages to display to user what happens) (httpinterceptor)
+* Layer for the Services and API Communication - Capable to Catch Results and Display Messages (like good result or list of validation-errors) coming from the backend (you"ll not need to catch on each service or screen the messages to display to user what happens) (httpinterceptor)
 * Separated Modules and Rotes Files for better Organization.
 * Shared Services for Dialogs, Notification Messages, Modal Screens, Enum Description.